-Haven’t we all looked in the mirror at some point and thought, “OMG!
-Why are my eyes so puffy?”
-On occasion, we can somehow end up with what look like little pillows under our peepers, and usually we can’t quite figure out how they got that way.
-That’s why, in this article, we’ll discuss what causes puffy eyes, how to help prevent puffy eyes, and how to reduce the appearance of puffy eyes.
-With a little attention, your eyes will go from pillows to perfect!
+In this article, we’ll discuss what causes puffy eyes, how to help prevent puffy eyes, and how to reduce the appearance of puffy eyes.
+With a little attention, your eyes will go from pillows to perfect.

 IN A NUTSHELL

-Good to Know: A few little lifestyle changes supplemented by a great eye cream can drastically reduce the appearance of puffy eyes.
+Good to Know: A lifestyle change or two supplemented by a great eye cream can drastically reduce the appearance of puffy eyes.

 Recommended Products: Eyes Eyes Baby Anti-Aging Eye Cream.